eric2323223/jekyll-now/drafts/Transformer.md

 > Transformer use multi-head (dmodel/hdmodel/h  parallel attention functions) attention instead of single (dmodeldmodel-dimensional) attention function (i.e.  q,k,vq,k,v  all  dmodeldmodel-dimensional).
 It is at similar computational cost as in the case of single-head attention due to reduced dimensions of each head.
 > Transformer imitates the classical attention mechanism (known e.g. from  [Bahdanau et al., 2014](https://arxiv.org/abs/1409.0473) or Conv2S2) where in encoder-decoder attention layers  _queries_  are form previous decoder layer, and the (memory)  _keys_  and  _values_  are from output of the encoder.
 Therefore, each position in decoder can attend over all positions in the input sequence.

-### Why multiple layer of attention layers?

 ### point-wise FFN
-point-wise 对序列中每个元素分别进行2层全连接运算，目的主要是为了提供对multi-attention提取出的feature进行复杂（非线性）合成的能力
+point-wise 对序列中每个元素分别进行2层全连接运算，目的主要是为了提供对multi-attention提取出的feature进行 **复杂（非线性）** 合成的能力
 > Like the name indicates, this is a regular feedforward network applied to _each_ time step of the Multi Head attention outputs.
 The network has three layers with a non-linearity like ReLU for the hidden layer.
 You might be wondering why do we need a feedforward network after attention; after all isn’t attention all we need 😈 ?
 I suspect it is needed to improve model expressiveness.
 As we saw earlier the multi head attention partitioned the inputs and applied attention independently.
 There was only a linear projection to the outputs, i.e. the partitions were combined only linearly.
 The _Positionwise Feedforward_ network thus brings in some non-linear ‘mixing’ if we call it that.
 In fact for the sequence tagging task we use convolutions instead of fully connected layers.
 A filter of width 3 allows interactions to happen with adjacent time steps to improve performance.

+### Why multiple layer of attention layers?

 ### Mask
 > -   In the encoder and decoder: To zero attention outputs wherever there is just padding in the input sentences.
 > -   In the decoder: To prevent the decoder ‘peaking’ ahead at the rest of the translated sentence when predicting the next word.